ethossoftworks/redux-router/README.md

 - Typed routes
 - Page title support
 - Animation support
-- Redirect, back, forward

 # Motivation
 There are several popular routing libraries built for React and Redux that are great.
+However, two things commonly found in other routing libraries frustrated me:
+1. String path matching for route rendering as opposed to strictly typed Route objects.
+2. Externally stored location state
+3. Lack of typed parameters for routes

-However, I became frustrated with path matching being the norm and not having strictly typed Route creators.
-In addition, when using Redux, it does not make sense to have state stored externally.
-Redux Router is my attempt to solve those problems and make routing in an SPA as developer-friendly as possible.
+Redux Router is my attempt to solve those problems and make page routing in an SPA as developer-friendly as possible.

 # Installation
 `redux-router` can be installed using NPM or Yarn.
 The scripts provided by the NPM package are UMD scripts and will also work as script tags.